-Income from equity accounted investments in the fourth quarter of 2023 was \$1.6 million, compared to losses of \$1.1 million recorded in same period of 2022.
-The improvement was primarily driven by higher income from Stack Modular, higher income from a multi-school project in Alberta, and the impact of a project in Western Canada that was classified as held for sale during the first guarter of 2023 and subsequently sold in the second guarter of 2023.
+Income from equity accounted investments in the fourth quarter of 2024 was \$1.8 million, \$0.2 million higher than the \$1.6 million recorded in same period of 2023 primarily driven by higher income from Stack Modular, partially offset by lower income from a multi-school project in Alberta that was completed in 2024.

-In the fourth quarter of 2023, general and administrative expenses were \$40.5 million (5.1% of revenue) versus \$34.5 million (5.3% of revenue) in the corresponding period a year ago.
-The primary drivers of the \$6.0 million increase were: \$3.2 million higher compensation costs in the current year quarter, including the impact of increased accrued compensation costs, share-based payment costs and related derivatives; \$1.8 million higher growth-related increases to travel, business development, recruitment and pursuit costs driven by activity levels increasing compared to 2022; and \$1.2 million aggregate increases across other categories, including general and administrative expenses of Trinity.
-Partially offsetting these increases were \$0.2 million lower acquisition and integration costs.
-Compensation costs in the quarter were higher compared to the prior year due in part to significantly higher volume of work and profitability in the current period, as well as a \$4.11 (40%) increase in the market price of the Company's common shares during the quarter.
+In the fourth quarter of 2024, general and administrative expenses were \$50.0 million (5.3% of revenue9) compared to \$40.5 million (5.1% of revenue) in the fourth quarter of 2023.
+The primary drivers of the \$9.5 million increase were: \$0.6 million higher compensation costs in the current year quarter, including compensation costs of Jacob Bros and the impact of share-based compensation costs and related TRS derivative; \$7.2 million higher depreciation and amortization including depreciation and amortization of Jacob Bros acquired tangible and intangible assets; \$1.6 million higher growth-related increases to travel, business development, recruitment and pursuit costs driven by activity levels increasing compared to 2023; \$0.3 million higher acquisition and integration costs primarily related to acquisition of Jacob Bros acquired in August 2024; and \$0.4 million aggregate increases across other categories including additional expenses of NorCan and Jacob Bros acquired in 2024.
+Partially offsetting these increases was a reduction in foreign exchange translation costs of \$0.7 million.

-Finance and other income for the fourth quarter of 2023 was \$0.3 million higher than in the prior year period, primarily due to higher interest earned on the Company's cash balances due to increases in deposit interest rates.
+Finance and other income of \$2.0 million in the fourth quarter of 2024 was \$0.8 million higher than the fourth quarter of 2023, primarily due to interest earned on higher average cash balances in the current quarter, partially offset by lower rates earned on those cash balances.